-Android is a powerful open source operating system which provides immense features and some of these are listed below.
+Android is a powerful open-source operating system that open-source provides immense features and some of these are listed below.

 - Android Open Source Project so we can customize the OS based on our requirements.

-- Using wifi technology we can pair with other devices while playing games or using other application.
+- Using wifi technology we can pair with other devices while playing games or using other applications.

-- It contains multiple APIs to support a location-tracking services such as GPS.
+- It contains multiple APIs to support location-tracking services such as GPS.

-- We can manage all data storage related activities by using file manager.
+- We can manage all data storage related activities by using the file manager.

-- It contains a wide range of media supports like AVI, MKV, FLV, MPEG4 etc. to play or record variety of audio / video.
+- It contains a wide range of media supports like AVI, MKV, FLV, MPEG4, etc. to play or record a variety of audio/video.

-- It also support different image formats like JPEG, PNG, GIF, BMP, MP3, etc.
+- It also supports different image formats like JPEG, PNG, GIF, BMP, MP3, etc.

-- It supports multimedia hardware control to perform playback or recording using camera and microphone.
+- It supports multimedia hardware control to perform playback or recording using a camera and microphone.

-- Android supports a multi-tasking means we can run multiple application at a time and can switch in between them.
+- Android supports multi-tasking means we can run multiple applications at a time and can switch in between them.

-- It provide support for virtual reality or 2D/3D Graphics
+- It provides support for virtual reality or 2D/3D Graphics

-Google launched the first version of Android platform on Nov 5, 2007.
-Since then, Google released a lot of android versions such as Apple Pie, Banana Bread, Cupcake, Donut, Éclair, Froyo, Gingerbread, Jellybeans, Kitkat, Lollipop, marshmallow, Naughat, Oreo etc. with extra functionalities and new features.
+Google launched the first version of the Android platform on Nov 5, 2007.
+Since then, Google released a lot of android versions such as Apple Pie, Banana Bread, Cupcake, Donut, Éclair, Froyo, Gingerbread, Jellybeans, Kitkat, Lollipop, marshmallow, Nougat, Oreo, etc. with extra functionalities and new features.

-Following table shows the version details of android which is released by Google from 2007 to till date.
+The following table shows the version details of android which is released by Google from 2007 to date.